bobby-corculture/joy/assets/lessons/enlightenment/SufferingCausesSuffering.md

 images:
 ---

-See that when something or someone acts in a way that causes suffering, it’s because they haven’t been cared for or taught properly.
+See that when something or someone acts in a way that causes suffering, it's because they haven't been cared for or taught properly.